Abdullah-F/products_demo/README.md

  Runnig the tests:
  ===

- 1-to run the backend tests run: `docker exec -it products_backend_app_1 bundle exec rspec` 2- to run the front end tests run: `npm test` or `npm test a`
+ 1-to run the backend tests run: `docker exec -it products_backend_app_1 bundle exec rspec`<br>
+ 2- to run the front end tests, from the project directory run: `npm test` or `npm test a`